OsvaldoComCH/OsvaldoComCH/README.md

 ## Ternaria
 Made by me and my friends [Amilton](https://github.com/AmiltonMn) and [Fernando](https://github.com/FernandoHka).

 We used just C and Windows.
-No libraries, no frameworks, and no experience with game developement.
+No libraries, no frameworks, and no prior experience with game developement.
 It was fun :)

 [![Ternaria](/Ternaria.png)](https://github.com/OsvaldoComCH/Ternaria/releases/latest)